 THE PAINTING COLLECTION – Rodney and Pamela Russell

-Born in 1918, Rodney Fryer Russell studied architecture at the RIBA before the war and then art at the Slade School of Fine Art after, winning the Paris Scholarship in 1950.
+Born in 1918, Rodney Fryer Russell studied at the Bartlett School of Architecture (UCL), before the war and then at the Slade School of Fine Art after, winning the Paris Scholarship in 1950.
 A member of the Royal Watercolour Society, he was also a poet and published a collection of his works in the volume ‘Sacred is the Dust’.